-LINE OF CREDIT
+LINE OF CREDIT AND TERM LOAN

 In May 2018, VCE entered into a non-revolving, \$11,000,000 Credit Agreement (Agreement) with RCB for the purpose of providing working capital to fund power purchases during seasonal differences in cash flow and reserves as needed to support power purchases.
 RCB requires collateral for the line of credit of \$1.1 million which is reported as restricted cash.
 Interest accrues on the outstanding balance and is payable each month and computed at One-Month LIBOR plus 1.75% per annum, subject to a floor of 1.75% per annum.
 The Agreement expired on May 15, 2019 with an option to extend the line for another six months.
 VCE extended the line of credit and the Agreement to November 15, 2019, with continuing extensions granted until August 31, 2020.
 At the expiration of the Agreement, any outstanding balance can be converted to an amortizing term loan which matures up to five years from conversion date.
 The Agreement contains various covenants that include requirements to maintain certain financial ratios, stipulated funding of debt service reserves, and various other requirements including the subordination of the member agency loans.
-As of June 30, 2020 and 2019, \$0 and \$1,976,610 of the line of credit had been drawn, leaving \$7,000,000 and \$9,023,390 still available, respectively.

-At the October 10, 2019 Board meeting the Board authorized VCE to convert the \$1,976,610 Agreement balance to an amortizing 5-year term loan.
-VCE converted the Agreement to the loan and has paid the loan down to \$1,350,687 as of June 30, 2021.
+At the October 10, 2019 Board meeting the Board authorized VCE to convert an existing \$1,976,610 Credit Agreement balance to an amortizing 5-year term loan.
+VCE converted the Agreement to the loan and has paid the loan down to \$1,153,026 as of December 31, 2021.